 Freedom and the search for truth are the underlying themes in this sequel to Margaret Atwood’s book, The Handmaid’s Tale, and the show on Hulu.
 A driving force in many people’s lives and aspirations, this story takes us deep into what it means personally for three women whose lives intertwine in unsuspecting ways.

-The following is an interview with Steve Jarrard regarding the recent launch of the production, Unraveled, with Collaborative Artists Ensemble.
-In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Jarrard about the inspiration behind the production, the cast and crew's creative process in bringing the show to life, how readers can purchase tickets, and more!
+The following is an interview with Darren Coyle regarding the recent release of his film, Chasing Sunshine.
+In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Coyle about the inspiration behind this project, his creative process in working with the cast and crew to bring the story to life, the impact that the film may have with readers, and more!

 The following is an interview with Julian Peters regarding the recent release of his genre-bending book, Poems to See By: A Comic Artist Interprets Great Poetry, from Plough Publishing Press.
 In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Peters about the inspiration behind this ambitious endeavor, his creative process in adapting poetry to a visual medium, the impact that the anthology may have with readers, and more!